KHO11/meme-generator/README.md

 A web application I have built for anyone to use where random memes appear depending on the user.
 It was contrusted with create-react-app featuring an API and using styled components.

+# Lessoms learned

+My first react project where I had to learn how to use JSX instead of HTML and JavaScript being used separately when coding.
+State and was an important concept to learn since the information on the state changes regarding the user actions on the application.

+# Possible future features

+Add more variety of different music instead of having 4 songs available and maybe have an option where the user choose their favorite songs in a specific genre and play those songs in that genre first then move on to another genre of their favorite songs.

 # Deployment

 cd memegenerator